Frequently Asked Questions | FAQ

 - If you have technical problems or questions on how to use the portal, please send us a message.
 To do so, you can open the form using the Support link at the bottom right of our website and use it to contact us.

 What is the Federal User Account?

-In 2019, the BMI created a user account for citizens and for organisations as part of basic government services: the Federal User Account.
+In 2019, the Federal Ministry of the Interior, Building and Community created a user account for citizens and for organisations as part of basic government services: the Federal User Account.

 The first phase of the Federal User Account pilot encompasses the Digital Federal Training Assistance Act (BAföG DIGITAL) service, online applications for the temporary aid scheme for businesses affected by the coronavirus pandemic (Corona-Überbrückungshilfe), and online applications for parental allowance.
 Other services will be added soon.
 The functions available are to be extended and interoperability is to be ensured.
 Some federal states still provide the public with state-specific user accounts.
 The federal and state governments are drawing up joint standards and merging their portals into a Network of Government Portals.
 User accounts are to be linked to ensure that users can identify themselves using a single user account for the purpose of using all digital government services (interoperability of user accounts in the Network of Government Portals).

 Federal authorities can cut costs by using the Federal User Account, as it removes the need for their own identification components.
 This also ensures that in the future, users will be able to identify themselves to government services not only using the Federal User Account, but also with any interoperable user account in Germany.

 In addition, in February 2020 the IT Planning Council decided to develop a standard user account for organisations, in particular for companies, based on ELSTER technology (the system used in Germany for electronic tax returns).
 Federal User Accounts registered up to that point for organisations will be migrated to the new, standard organisation account in due course.